cs4alhaider/server_ips/README.md

 ## Running the Application

 To run the application, you need to have FastAPI and its dependencies installed.
-You can then run the FastAPI server using a command like `uvicorn main:app --reload`.
+You can then run the FastAPI server using a command like `fastapi run main.py`.

 This project serves as a simple example of building a FastAPI application with basic logging functionality and demonstrates how to handle and log client information.